mindspore-ai/docs/docs/mindinsight/docs/source_en/training_visual_design.md

 ### Data Model

-Figure 3 shows a brief data model of MindInsight.
-MindInsight identifies a training log directory as a training job.
-A training job is the minimum management unit of MindInsight.
+Figure 3 shows a brief data model of MindSpore Insight.
+MindSpore Insight identifies a training log directory as a training job.
+A training job is the minimum management unit of MindSpore Insight.
 A training job can be associated with 0 to 1 piece of lineage data and 0 to 1 piece of training process data.
 The training process data has a rich structure.
 Each piece of specific data can be uniquely determined based on the given plugin name, tag, and step.
 These concepts are described in the following.

 ![Data model](./images/training_visualization_data_model.png)